Mahindra Tractors

 Mahindra Tractors is an Indian agricultural machinery manufacturer.
 It is part of the Mahindra & Mahindra corporation.
-In 2010, Mahindra became the world's highest-selling tractor brand by volume.
-Mahindra's largest consumer base is in India.
-It also has a growing market in North America and Australia.
 The company is the largest tractor manufacturer in India and has the capacity to build 150,000 tractors a year.

 Founded in 1947, Mahindra Tractors is a division within the Farm Equipment Sector (FES) of the Mahindra Group.
 Over the past 60 years, the company has developed over 390 tractor models and maintains a network of more than 1,200 dealers across India.

 Mahindra Tractors has received several national and state awards for its contributions to the agricultural machinery sector.

 History

 J. C. Mahindra, K. C. Mahindra, and Malik Ghulam Muhammad founded Mahindra & Mahindra in 1945, in Ludhiana, Punjab.
 The company initially started as Muhammad & Mahindra but was renamed Mahindra & Mahindra in 1948.
 In 1947, Mahindra & Mahindra founded the Mahindra Tractor Company.
 In 1963, the company introduced its first tractor, the Mahindra B-275, as part of a joint venture with International Harvester.
 This collaboration aimed to manufacture tractors under the Mahindra brand for the Indian market.
 Mahindra Tractors sells around 85,000 units annually, making it among the largest tractor manufacturers worldwide.
 To expand in the Chinese market, Mahindra acquired a majority stake in Jiangling.
 Since 1983, Mahindra Tractors has been a significant player in the market.
 In 1999, Mahindra acquired a 60% stake in Gujarat Tractors from the Government of Gujarat, and these tractors are now known as Trakstar.
 The company formerly known as MGTL, is now Gromax Agri Equipment Ltd. In 2007, Mahindra acquired a majority stake in Punjab Tractors Ltd., which merged with Mahindra Tractors in 2009.
 The Swaraj brand name was retained and continues to be used for tractors in India.

 To expand its presence in the U.S. market, Mahindra USA announced a sponsorship in the NASCAR Nationwide Series with R3 Motorsports, which is participating with a #23 Mahindra Tractors Chevrolet.
 The car was driven by Robert Richardson Jr. With this sponsorship, Mahindra became the first Indian company to sponsor a car in NASCAR.
 In 2008, Mahindra sponsored the MacDonald Motorsports team, which ran the #81 car in the NASCAR Nationwide Series.
 Mahindra later became a sponsor of Stewart-Haas Racing in the NASCAR Cup Series for driver Chase Briscoe.